estuary/flow/site/docs/reference/Connectors/materialization-connectors/google-cloud-sql-mysql.md

 :::tip Configuration Tip
 To configure the connector, you must specify the database address in the format `host:port`.
 (You can also supply `host` only; the connector will use the port `3306` by default, which is correct in many cases.)
-You can find the host and port in the following locations in each platform's console:
+You can find the host host in the GCP console as "Private IP Address".
+The pport is always `3306`.
-* Amazon RDS and Amazon Aurora: host as Endpoint; port as Port.
-* Google Cloud SQL: host as Private IP Address; port is always `3306`.
 You may need to [configure private IP](https://cloud.google.com/sql/docs/mysql/configure-private-ip) on your database.
-* Azure Database: host as Server Name; port under Connection Strings (usually `3306`).
 :::

 ## Delta updates